ToC

 GCSEs: 9 Grades 9–4 including Maths, English, & ICT

-4. Add skills from the job advert
+4. Align your skills with the job requirements

 If you’re not sure what skills to add to your skills section, check the job advert and add the skills you see that you’ve mastered.
 Here’s a list of some common graduate CV skills: